 - Follow the instruction on the download page to download the driver and install it onto a CD or other external storage media.

 - Install the driver on the computer experiencing the problem.

-- When done, restart the computer and connect to the Internet again.
+- When done, restart the computer and open a browser window again and see if you can connect to the Internet.
 If the issue persists, continue to the next step.

 Step 7: Contacting the Internet Service Provider after testing the network connection